ShinyProxy vs Posit Connect: Benchmark Test for Scaling Shiny Apps

 - How to migrate from ShinyProxy to Posit Connect

 In our initial research, we used a method that we want to expand on.
-This article may be updated with results from additional experiments.
+This article has been updated with results from additional experiments.
 In ShinyProxy version 2.6.0, users are able to run multiple instances of an app.
 In our initial test, we did not permit ShinyProxy to run with additional containers, potentially inhibiting performance and creating unbalanced outcomes.
+In subsequent tests, proxy.default_max_instances (+5) did not significantly improve the performance compared to the original test.
+Test results are included in the text.

 ShinyProxy vs Posit Connect – Which solution should I choose?